eProsima/Discovery-Server/README.md

 ### Windows

-1. Create a *Fast DDS* directory and download the repos file that will be used to install *eProsima Fast DDS* and its
+1. Create a Discovery Server workspace and download the repos file that will be used to install the Discovery Server tool and its dependencies:
-    dependencies:

     ```bat
     > mkdir discovery-server-ws